This article discusses the purpose of CloudQuery, some of its use cases and a simple Quick Start that can be followed along to get results quickly.

 Detailed information about the individual parameters can be found here for source and destination plugins.

-) with local SSO profile and member (child account) roles, we are telling CloudQuery to retrieve all accounts within the organization and read data from all member accounts that have permission to assume the given member role.
+Additionally, given the configuration for organizations (spec → org) with local SSO profile and member (child account) roles, we are telling CloudQuery to retrieve all accounts within the organization and read data from all member accounts that have permission to assume the given member role.

 Applies to Single Account and Multi Account.